-This change is the in the form of crowdfunding, particularly equity-based crowdfunding.
+This change is in the form of crowdfunding, particularly equity-based crowdfunding.
 Traditional means of getting financing have been shaken to their cores and its time for a new way of thinking.
-No longer can we spend months trying to acquire financing when we have example reported in PC Advisor of companies like Pebble smart watch that raised $100,000 in just two hours and raised approximately $10.3M of financing in just over a month.
+No longer can we spend months trying to acquire financing when we have an example reported in PC Advisor of companies like Pebble smartwatch that raised $100,000 in just two hours and raised approximately $10.3M of financing in just over a month.

-The advent of crowdfunding as a viable option is due the rapid reach and scalability of the underlying technologies and new business processes that support these online crowdfunding platforms.
-An example of this is of Kickstarter.com which is only a 9 year old company but through its crowdfunding platform has raised money in the billions.
+The advent of crowdfunding as a viable option is due to the rapid reach and scalability of the underlying technologies and new business processes that support these online crowdfunding platforms.
+An example of this is Kickstarter.com which is only a 9-year-old company but through its crowdfunding platform has raised money in the billions.

 In order to understand the crowdfunding trend, we have to know that not all crowdfunding is the same.
 GoGetFunded.com categorizes it into the following:

 - Reward-Based Crowdfunding – where financial contributions are “rewarded” by certain perks (e.g., t-shirts, hats, etc.).

 - Donations-Based Crowdfunding – where financial contributions are for a certain cause (e.g., charity, church, etc.).

 - Lending-Based Crowdfunding – where financial contributions can result in an agreed-upon interest rate of return.